 Phi Beta Kappa: Standards for Election

 Colorado College is home to the Beta of Colorado Chapter of Phi Beta Kappa, America’s oldest honor society (1776).
-The chapter, chartered in 1904, consists of about 40 faculty and staff elected at their undergraduate colleges and universities, annually inducts about 10 percent of the graduating class into lifetime membership, based on their excellence as liberal arts students.
+The chapter, chartered in 1904, consists of about 40 faculty and staff members elected at their undergraduate colleges and universities.
+The chapter inducts about 10 percent of each graduating class into lifetime membership, based on the students’ excellence in the liberal arts.
 Grades are the first indicator of this excellence, followed by a questionnaire asking the whole faculty to rate students.
 To be eligible, students also must meet the Society’s distribution requirements, particularly in the areas of language study and quantitative reasoning.
-Seniors are encouraged to make sure their transcripts are in order at midyear, and any student interested in membership should be aware that, in doubtful cases where the chapter examines transcripts to assure that the Society’s standards are met.
+Seniors are encouraged to make sure their transcripts are in order at midyear, and any student interested in membership should be aware that, in doubtful cases the chapter examines transcripts to assure that the Society’s standards are met.
 For more information, consult the Beta of Colorado website.

 Incomplete and Excused Grades